modernappsninja-archive/Projects/.github/ISSUE_TEMPLATE/join_working_group.md

 ---
-name: Join Working Group
+name: Request to join ModernApps Ninja Github Org
-about: Request to Join a Working Group
+about: Request to join ModernApps Ninja Github Org
 title: ''
-labels: 'JoinWorkingGroupRequest '
+labels: ''
 assignees: ''

 ---

-Please review the [Working Groups](https://github.com/ModernAppsNinja/Projects/tree/master/WorkingGroups) homepage and confirm the name of the working group you would like to join, and enter the working group name below.
+This request can only be used for the github account the user making the request is logged into.

-Please create seperate tickets for each group you would like to join.
-The Github ID used by the user submitting this request will be used for this join request.
+After submitting this request, the github user account that submitted this request will be reviewed for membership, please allow a few days for processing.

-**Working Group Name:**
+The Secret Passphrase is "I am Not a Robot"

-**Your Preferred Email Address:**
+**You must enter the secret passphrase where indicated below for this request to be considered**

-Thank you!
+Secret Passphrase: type_secret_passphrase_here